facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

 ```

 This generator was written to support PNG sprite output for EmojiOne.
 It is expected that this will be used in
-conjunction with the the official EmojiOne CSS.
+conjunction with the official EmojiOne CSS.
 You can include the CSS from the CDN in your document.
-The CSS
+The CSS comes in
-comes in three sizes: 32, 64, 128.
-Make sure to set the correct size in the options to generate the appropriate
+three sizes: 32, 64, 128.
+Make sure to set the correct size in the options to generate the appropriate classes.
-classes.

 Example CDN for the 2.2.7 version with 64px PNGs:
 `https://cdnjs.cloudflare.com/ajax/libs/emojione/2.2.7/assets/sprites/emojione.sprites.css`.